Rexcrazy804/nvchad-config/README.md

-# Example_config
+# Rexiel's NvChad Config

-This can be used as an example custom config for NvChad.
-Do check the https://github.com/NvChad/nvcommunity
+A simple Nvchad custom config designed to setup lspconfig with rust_analyzer.
+Should prolly work out of the box after mason installs rust_analyzer.